jawj/mostly-ormless/README.md

 This produces the same query we wrote previously, but now with the addition of a `RETURNING *` clause at the end, meaning that we get back a `books.Selectable` that includes values for all the columns with defaults, such as the `id` serial.

-In addition, we can insert multiple rows in one query: the function is written (and has appropriate type-signatures) such that, if I instead give it an array-valued `books.Insertable[]`, it gives me an array-valued `books.Selectable[]` back:
+In addition, we can insert multiple rows in one query: the function is written (and has appropriate type signatures) such that, if I instead give it an array-valued `books.Insertable[]`, it gives me an array-valued `books.Selectable[]` back:

 ```typescript
 const savedBooks = await insert(pool, "books", [{